Let’s face it. The last year or so has been pretty rough.

 That’s where you come in.
 Handcrafted gifts, made with love, care and attention, are at the very heart of what you do.
+And by doing what you do, you give shoppers a chance either to treat themselves with a special something or bring a little joy into the lives of others with a gift.

 Unfortunately, that feel-good factor can quickly disappear if you run up against expensive, time-consuming problems that take you away from the crafting bit of your business.